kinoosaki/120hz-in-any-game-NOS/README.md

 So I went looking around, I'll admit I used GPT for this and it suggested something interesting: what if you use tasker + shizuku?
 I had forgotten tasker existed.
 I used its help to set it up and know the fundamentals.
 Rest of the tinkering and polishing was all me.

-It's a very nice setup, it runs tasker + shizuku on startup and automatically executes the relevant command for every game you've configured so when you open it up.
+It's a very nice setup, it runs tasker + shizuku on startup and automatically executes the relevant command for every game you've configured when you open it up.
 Means a reboot doesn't affect anything, it's persistent and works great.
 For every game that isn't working in 120hz by default, you can add it into tasker and it will work automatically.

+<h2>1.
+Shizuku</h2>

 Let's start.
 For this I used [thedjchi's Shizuku fork](https://github.com/thedjchi/Shizuku) which has a ton of fixes and functionality over the stock Shizuku app and is the best one I have found so far.